 Since returning from China, I practiced in several private clinics in London as well as working with Hoxton Health Group at St. Leonard’s Hospital and the NHS Gateway Clinic treating patients with addictions and HIV.
 I also set up an award winning multi-bed clinic with a colleague in East London to provide acupuncture at a low cost, making it affordable and accessable for all.
 I was also the Marketing and Communications Officer for a UK registered charity 'World Medicine' for several years.
 This wonderful charity provides acupuncture to people around the world suffering the effects of trauma, disaster and poverty.

-When treating any of my patients I like to look closely at their diet, lifestyle and emotional well-being to ensure my treatments and advice is tailored towards them as an individual.
+When treating any of my patients, whether they be a newborn baby, teenager or an elderly person, I like to look closely at their diet, lifestyle and emotional well-being to ensure my treatments and advice is tailored towards them as an individual.
 Everyone is so unique and the beauty of acupuncture is that you never treat anyone the same.
 As well as acupuncture, I may also use cupping, moxabustion, auricular acupuncture and electro-acupuncture if appropriate for the patient’s condition.

 2008: Nanjing Hospital, China with Dr Tao Kun